james-mumo/james-mumo/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Fun Open Source projects
 - 🤔 I’m looking for a new role in Node JS or just JavaScript
-- 💬 Ask me about React, NextJS, VueJS, NodeJS, and Fifa23
+- 💬 Ask me about React, NextJS, VueJS, NodeJS, Python, ML/Ds, and Fifa23
 - 😄 Pronouns: ...YES, because in the world of coding, syntax errors don't discriminate.
-- ⚡  NB: I would tell you a UDP joke, but you might not get it, and I wouldn't care if u did anyway.
+- 🧠 I'd share a UDP joke, but you might not get it, and I wouldn't care anyway.
+- 🤔 Took you a minute on that one, didn't it?
+If not, consider it a brief timeout for your TCP/IP humor stack – sometimes, even the funniest bits need a little buffering!

 ```